 Max Smeets is a cybersecurity fellow at Stanford University Center for International Security and Cooperation (CISAC).
-He is also a non-resident cybersecurity policy fellow at New America and Research Associate at the Centre for Technology & Global Affairs, University of Oxford.
+He is also a non-resident cybersecurity policy fellow at New America and Research Associate at the Centre for Technology & Global Affairs, Oxford University.

 Max’s current book project focuses on the causes underlying cyber proliferation and restraint.
 The results of his research are valuable for understanding the likely changes in the future prevalence of ‘cyber weapons’.
 It clarifies to what degree this is an ‘inevitable’ development – and if/how it can be stopped.